deckyblue/sparklyRGT/README.md

     - Note!
 Don't download "miniconda", download "anaconda" instead (miniconda is a reduced version of anaconda and does not contain the required packages for sparklyRGT)
 - From here, follow step 3 of option 1.

+## Setup sparklyRGT

+- Once you've cloned the sparklyRGT repository, you should see multiple folders.
+You will only need the "sparklyRGT_tutorial" folder.
+- Inside the folder, refer to the "sparklyRGT_documentation" notebook (collection of annotated code).
+- For analysis, create copies of "sparklyRGT_template_2" for baseline and acquisition analysis, and "sparklyRGT_template_3" for Latin square analysis.
+- Lastly, don't